ogdenpm/intel80tools/Doc/makefile.md

 ### Variables defined pre inclusion of isis.mk

-* **ROOT** - this is set to the location of the top of the tools tree.
-Normally it would be a relative path

 * **ITOOLS** - this is an optional environment variable which should point to the top of the tools tree.
-If defined then it will make it easier to support developments outside the intel tools tree, with out hard coding the tools tree location in the ROOT variable.
+If defined then it makes it easier to support developments outside the intel tools tree, with out hard coding the tools tree location.
+The makefiles in the repository provide a default relative reference if **ITOOLS** isn't defined.
+     **Note ITOOLS must use / path separators i.e. unix style.**

+* **_ITOOLS** - this is set to the location of the top of the tools tree and exported.
+It is of primary use for external programs such as asm80x.pl, which invoke some of the tools.
+Environment defined ITOOLS should take precedence.

 * **LST** - this is set to the location of the listing file directory.
 It can be omitted if the current directory is used.